Bachelor and Master thesis projects

-Students at the University of Potsdam have the possibility to work on the final projects (bachelor and master theses) of their degree in physics or similar disciplines at the AIP.
+Students enrolled at the University of Potsdam have the opportunity to work on their final projects (bachelor and master theses) for a degree in physics or similar disciplines at the AIP.
 At the moment, seven professors and lecturers at AIP can officially supervise such projects at the University of Potsdam.
 During their project the students are fully integrated in a research group at the AIP, get a work desk and are part of the institute's life.
 The research-oriented, communicative, international atmosphere at AIP is an additional training for the students' further careers.